 The City of Burlington is located on the eastern shores of Lake Champlain.
 It is the largest city in the State of Vermont.
 According to the 2010 Census, the population of Burlington is 42,417 residents.
+The population of the City has been increasing at a very slow rate since 1960 as noted in the graph below.
 The City lies 45 miles south of the Canadian border.
 Burlington is part of Chittenden County and the population of the County is 156,545.
+The population of the County is increasing at a slightly higher rate than that of the City.
+The population of Vermont stands at 625,741 and although it has been increasing at a steady rate, has slowed significantly in the last decade.
 Burlington is part of the Burlington-South Burlington metropolitan area, which encompasses the counties of Chittenden, Franklin and Grand Isle.
 Burlington represents only a small portion, 1.66%, of the County land area.